videlais/opentextbook-theme/_chapters/chapter2.md

 - Insert new chapters between existing ones
 - Maintain a clear progression through your content

+## Accessibility Features

+This theme includes several accessibility-first features:

+> **Information** All blockquotes include appropriate ARIA labels and high contrast support.
+The enhanced JavaScript automatically applies proper accessibility attributes based on content.

+> **Tip** Use keyboard navigation (Tab key) to move between chapter navigation buttons.
+The theme is fully keyboard accessible.

+> **Important** The theme meets WCAG 2.1 AAA standards for accessibility.
+All content is designed with inclusive access in mind.

 ## Summary

 Use as many chapters as needed to organize your textbook content effectively.